-Hey, what's up?
-This is Jason Drohn.
-Welcome to today's episode of GST Daily.
-This is episode 132, Automate, and today we are going to talk about sales videos or using video in your automated marketing campaigns.
-So there are two use cases that we’re going to cover today, sales videos, and we're also going to talk about using videos to attract your cold market, to attract people into your silo, to build awareness for your brand.
-So one of them is way early in the funnel and the other one in the middle of the funnel because it’s more sales material kind of stuff.
+Today’s GSDdaily is episode 132 – Automate.
+We are going to talk about sales videos or using video in your automated marketing campaigns.
+There are two use cases that we’re going to cover today – sales videos and using videos to attract your cold market, to attract people into your silo, to build awareness for your brand.
+One of them is way early in the funnel and the other one in the middle of the funnel because it’s more sales material kind of stuff.

-So same with even if you go to Apple.com.
+Same with even if you go to Apple.com.
 Apple.com the website, even though it’s static, is very motion specific.
 As you’re scrolling down through it, you see a lot of videos, you see a lot of very motion heavy elements.
 People react to the video.
 And so, using video in your marketing is something you have to do.
 Now, yesterday we talked about creating that video.
-So we talked about creating the video from a mobile phone and then also creating it from a desktop, but using a transcription … not transcription, a teleprompter.
-So we talked about a couple of different ways to create video and then edit it and publish it and all that stuff.
+We talked about creating the video from a mobile phone and then also creating it from a desktop, but using a transcription … not transcription, a teleprompter.
+We talked about a couple of different ways to create a video and then edit it and publish it and all that stuff.

-And we've had a couple of situations where we were building sales funnels and the sound doesn’t play of the videos when loaded through Wistia.
+We’ve had a couple of situations where we were building sales funnels and the sound doesn’t play of the videos when loaded through Wistia.
 For instance, we just figured something out Monday, yesterday, where if you were embedding inside ClickFunnels, if you embedded a Wistia video with a link, then it overrode the sound profile.
-So on mobile, it wasn’t even playing sound, which is super weird, and it’s a very, very small example, but to override that you had to add the embed code to the ClickFunnels page and not do the direct URL integration.
+On mobile, it wasn’t even playing sound, which is super weird, and it’s a very, very small example, but to override that you had to add the embed code to the ClickFunnels page and not do the direct URL integration.

-So here's what I mean by that.
-So let's say this video, for example, the Sales Funnel FQL.
+Here’s what I mean by that.
+Let’s say this video, for example, the Sales Funnel FQL.
 In our scenario, we have a click-to-play.
 So it doesn’t matter if you’re on a desktop or mobile or whatever, you have to click to play to watch the video.
 So let’s see.
 If we have the customize and then we go to controls, then you will see that the play button is visible, and then let’s look at … And if we wanted to autoplay it, we would hit autoplay.
-So we would hit autoplay.
-So now it's autoplaying.

-So it's autoplaying as it goes, and there are a couple of different options here.
-So click for sound, muted, play with sound, and then play sound if possible.
-So the ideal scenario, if you mouse over this, it’ll say, “Autoplaying with sound is only supported in some browsers.
+It’s auto-playing as it goes, and there are a couple of different options here.
+Click for sound, muted, play with sound, and then play sound if possible.
+In the ideal scenario, if you mouse over this, it’ll say, “Autoplaying with sound is only supported in some browsers.
 We recommend clicking for sound.”
 So if you click for sound, watch this.
-So we're going to save this guy, so let me just save this real quick.
-And then we’re going to reload.
+We’re going to save this guy, so let me just save this real quick.
+Then we’re going to reload.
 So now, it’s letting us play the sound, but let’s go over and look at what this looks like on a page.

-So the video is going to play.
-The video track is going to be good, and then what should happen is I should have to click for the sound here.
+The video is going to play and the video track is going to be good, and then what should happen is I should have to click for the sound here.
 See that?
 So there’s no sound on this video that you’re looking at.
 I have to hit that sound button and then it starts.

 So it’s a worthy number.
 And then if we look at overall engagement, the video is three minutes long, 19% of people stick to the end.
 But what this lets you do is you can triage videos and figure out if they need to be edited or rerecorded or if there was any kind of big drop-off point like maybe something happened in the video, or maybe you said something, or maybe whatever that people didn’t necessarily agree with.
 So it’s just when you’re looking at sales videos, webinar replays, anything served up, then the stats help quite a bit there.

 Now, case number two where you use video is Facebook or is awareness automated marketing campaigns.
-So one of the things that we like to do is we love using video views campaigns on the front side of our marketing.
-So when we’re trying to attract a cold audience into our wheelhouse, we’ll throw a video up and then we’ll track what the engagement is, and we'll put anybody who watches more than three seconds, watches more than 10 seconds, watches more than 15 seconds of the video into a retargeted campaign.
-So let's look at some stats on that while we’re here.
+One of the things that we like to do is using video views campaigns on the front side of our marketing.
+When we’re trying to attract a cold audience into our wheelhouse, we’ll throw a video up.
+Then we’ll track what the engagement is.
+We’ll put anybody who watches more than three, ten, and fifteen seconds, of the video into a retargeted campaign.
+Let’s look at some stats on that while we’re here.

-So if we go into our ad manager, we’re in the Facebook Ad Manager now, and let me see if I can make this text a little bit bigger.
+If we go into our ad manager, we’re in the Facebook Ad Manager now, and let me see if I can make this text a little bit bigger.
 There we go.
-So here, we’re going to go into our audiences real quick.
-And I just want to show you how the audience is set up.
-So our cold traffic video audience we have... so we have a warm, so basically warm as anybody who watched the video view automated marketing campaigns for more than 10 seconds, and we have 24,000 people in that audience right now.
-So pretty solid, right?
+Here, we’re going to go into our audiences real quick.
+I just want to show you how the audience is set up.
+Our cold traffic video audience we have.
+We have a warm audience who watched the video for more than 10 seconds, and 24,000 people in that audience right now.
+Pretty solid, right?
 Then, anybody who watches more than three seconds in the last 30 days, we have 58,000 people in that audience.

-So the longer they watch, the more qualified they are, of course.
-So what we try to do is as we’re building our audiences, we start segmenting that three-day automated marketing campaigns, and the longer we build audiences or the more budget we have to build audiences, we start putting them in a longer duration.
-So if they watch 10 seconds of the video, then they’re just more qualified than if they watch three seconds.
+The longer they watch, the more qualified they are, of course.
+What we try to do is as we’re building our audiences, we start segmenting that three-day automated marketing campaigns.
+The longer and the more budget we have to build audiences, we start putting them in a longer duration.
+If they watch 10 seconds of the video, then they’re just more qualified than if they watch three seconds.
 And then we retarget that 10-second group or that three-second group too.

-So we're going to do a different breakdown.
-So I want to go like this, and then I want to break down based on video engagement.
-So what this breakdown does is it tells you how much of the video somebody is watching and how much you’re paying per view.
-So if you like numbers is, this stuff you could geek out on, but 12,000 people watched 25% of that video, and then we’ve had a total of 3,200 people who have watched 100% of that video.
+We’re going to do a different breakdown.
+I want to go like this, and then I want to break down based on video engagement.
+What this breakdown does is it tells you how much of the video somebody is watching and how much you’re paying per view.
+If you like numbers is, this stuff you could geek out on, but 12,000 people watched 25% of that video, and then we’ve had a total of 3,200 people who have watched 100% of that video.
 Now, the video is three or four minutes long.
 So let’s go see.
 I forget exactly how long this video is.
 It’s quite long in Facebook terms.
 When it comes to immediate gratification and watching quick, snappy videos, this one is pretty long.

-If you have any questions at all, just go to DoneForYou.com/start, fill out the little form, and we’ll be happy to jump on a call and talk about traffic or talk about your sales process or your funnels or whatever, and I will talk to you soon.
-All right?
-Thanks.
-Bye.
+Just go to DoneForYou.com/start, fill out the little form, and we’ll be happy to jump on a call and talk about traffic or talk about your sales process or your funnels or whatever, and I will talk to you soon.